Special Weather Statement issued for Hendry, Inland Broward County, Inland Collier County by NWS - News Break

 Special Weather Statement issued for Hendry, Inland Broward County, Inland Collier County by NWS

-Effective: 2021-06-25 09:44:00 EDT Expires: 2021-06-25 12:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-If you can hear thunder, you are close enough to be struck!
-Seek a safe shelter inside a building or vehicle.
+Effective: 2021-07-09 05:19:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This activity was also developing in an environment favorable for the formation of funnel clouds.
+Stay tuned to NOAA weather radio and local media for additional updates and possible warnings.
 To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Hendry; Inland Broward County; Inland Collier County; Inland Palm Beach County SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL COLLIER SOUTHEASTERN HENDRY...NORTHERN BROWARD AND SOUTHWESTERN PALM BEACH COUNTIES UNTIL 1230 PM EDT * At 1138 AM EDT, National Weather Service meteorologists were tracking a strong thunderstorm over Miccosukee Service Plaza, or 31 miles west of Pembroke Pines, moving northwest at 15 mph. * Small hail and winds in excess of 45 mph possible with this storm. * Locations impacted include Miccosukee Indian Reservation, Big Cypress Seminole Reservation and Miccosukee Service Plaza.alerts.weather.gov
+Target Area: Hendry; Inland Broward County; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN COLLIER SOUTHEASTERN HENDRY AND CENTRAL BROWARD COUNTIES UNTIL 845 PM EDT * At 755 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Big Cypress Seminole Reservation, or 26 miles east of Ave Maria, moving southeast at 5 mph. * Winds in excess of 45 mph and funnel clouds possible with this storm. * Locations impacted include Miccosukee Indian Reservation, Hendry Correctional, Big Cypress Seminole Reservation, Miccosukee Service Plaza, Big Cypress National Preserve and Bunker Hill.alerts.weather.gov